 - Titles should not exceed 20 words.

-- The submission file is in Microsoft Word or an RTF document file format.
+- The submission file must be in Microsoft Word.

 - Where available, URLs for the references have been provided.